abdujs/abdujs/README.md

 ## 🚀 About Me

 I'm a Full-Stack Developer specializing in JavaScript/TypeScript, React, and Node.js.
-With a unique blend of Business Administration and Information Systems education, I excel at translating complex business requirements into scalable, efficient software solutions.
+With a unique blend of Business Administration and Information Systems background, I excel at translating complex business requirements into scalable, efficient software solutions.
 I'm passionate about building performant applications with clean architecture and robust backend systems.

 ## 💼 Technical Skills